Field events begin at 11:00 a.m., while running events are slated for noon.

-In his two-plus decades at the helm of the Navy men's track and field program, the former All-American high jumper and five-time Patriot League Coach of the Year has guided 12 Midshipmen to a total of 19 All-America honors, with Zack Duncavage earning the most recent distinction with a 16-place finish in the discus at the 2012 NCAA Outdoor Championship.
+In his two-plus decades at the helm of the Navy men's track and field program, the former All-American high jumper and nine-time Patriot League Coach of the Year has guided 13 Midshipmen to a total of 22 All-America honors, with Jay Stell earning the most recent distinction with a sixth-place finish in the javelin at the 2016 NCAA Outdoor Championship.

-Under his watch, Navy has compiled an overall dual meet record of 310-46 (.871), while earning five Patriot League team titles and a total of 168 individual league crowns.
+Under his watch, Navy has compiled an overall dual meet record of 351-46 (.886), while earning 12 Patriot League team titles (8 indoor/4 outdoor) and a total of 193 individual league crowns.